gpratte/react-todo-list/README.md

 ## step 06 update text
 Wired up the onChange event from the input field so that the correct reminder in the state array is updated and then setState renders the text.

+## step 07 concatinate text
+Added state and a field at the bottom of the page that concatinates all the reminders.

+This shows that when manipulating the list of reminders that the state gets updated which also updates other fields in the UI.

+Hence react is Model/View/Controller (MVC) where
+* react state is the model
+* react components are the views
+* events are the controller